ladypineapple/git-practice/README.md

 This will take longer.
 If you spend more than an hour on this, please let an instructor know.
-Some of the [Atlassian Git Tutorials](https://www.atlassian.com/git/tutorials/using-branches) may be good reference if you get stuck.
+Some of the [Atlassian Git Tutorials](https://www.atlassian.com/git/tutorials/using-branches) may be good references if you get stuck.

 ## Bonus (Optional)